 Guidelines for Juniors Transitioning to Adult Groups

-Valley Striders AC actively encourages and supports its Juniors to make a successful transition into the Adult Improver, Intermediate & Senior groups.
-The primary objectives through transition are to ensure that Young Athletes remain safe, participate at a level they can physically manage and continue to enjoy their running in a supportive environment.
+Valley Striders AC actively encourages and supports its juniors to make a successful transition into the adult Improver, Intermediate, Advanced or Fast training groups.
+The primary objectives through transition are to ensure that young athletes remain safe, participate at a level they can physically manage and continue to enjoy their running in a supportive environment.

-1 Athletes under 14 years old must train with the Junior section, unless one of the following exceptions applies:
+An athlete must be 14 or over to transition to an adult group.
+Athletes under 14 years old must train with the junior section, unless one of the following exceptions applies:

-- where appropriate, juniors 12 years + may be invited to join the Senior track session;
+- where appropriate, juniors 12 years + may be invited to join the adult track session;

 - juniors 12 years + may be “counted” in VS Grand Prix parkrun events.